Vladimir-csp/xdg-terminal-exec/README.md

 Next the command and arguments are passed as is.

 The resulting command is executed without forking.

+### Options for returning data instead of executing terminal

+- `--print-id`: print selected Desktop Entry ID.
+Action is appended delimited by `:`.
+- `--print-path`: print absolute path to selected Desktop Entry.
+Action is appended delimited by `:`.
+- `--print-content`: print content of selected Desktop Entry.
+Conflicts with `--print-cmd`.
+- `--print-cmd[=printf_sequence]`: print resulting command line, delimited by given printf sequence, `\n` by default.
+If sequence is `\n`, output is also terminated with newline.
+Conflicts with `--print-content`.

+Depending on selected data options, data is returned in the following order:

+- id
+- path
+- content or cmd

 ## Limitations and compliance of terminals